manpagez: man pages & more

 declared-level for numbered headings, and the value of

-register Hu for unnumbered headings. title is the corresponding
+register Hu for unnumbered headings. title-suffix is the

 mm calls HX before setting the heading.
 Your definition